 $gloopResponseCode query parameter can be added to the generated request in order to set the response code.

 To invoke a Flux service:

 - Drag and drop the Flux service you want to invoke to the HTTP Client.

-- Fill in the necessary inputs of the service which are either in the Parameter or Body tab.
+- Populate the necessary inputs of the service which are either in the Parameter or Body tab.

 - Specify the start state by setting the